 Coming soon!
 Fairytale with Toys and a White Kingdom (Part 3).

 The little girl went to the mirror, made a cheerful grimace and winked herself.
 Her brown hair was more rebellious than mommy would have liked.
 So she tapped it with her hand, making it even more ruffled.
 Then she hasted outside the room, slamming the door against the wall.
 She ran down the spiral staircase, eager to get to dinner.
 The next day was Christmas.
 And she wished she could skip today and jump straight into the magical night.

 In the dining room the table was already set and her sister was waiting patiently, sitting straight in her chair.
 Tina tried to calm her agitated breath and adopt an elegant attitude.
 As she took her seat, she threw an accomplice look to her sister. ”She didn’t comb her hair, yet again”, Ela thought to herself.
 But, despite the expected rebuke, dinner unfolded without incidents.
 Perhaps the parents were also caught up in the excitement of the following days, and were too busy or too amused.

 ‘Do you believe Santa is watching us?’, Ela asked, glancing furtively at the big, bright window.

 ‘Not sure’, said her sister, unwittingly imitating Ela’s look.

-‘Think we left traces from going through the chocolate?’, said Ela in a firm voice, suddenly preoccupied with more practical concerns.
+‘Think they can tell we’ve been going through the sweets?’, said Ela in a firm voice, suddenly preoccupied with more practical concerns.

 ‘Hmm, …think not… We’ve been careful to leave everything exactly the same.’

 ‘Riiiiight’, Tina chuckled, ‘It’s not like we’ve been doing it every year and they haven’t got a clue!’

 ‘Hey, remember when we used to keep watch to see Santa coming with the presents?’

 ‘Yep.
-Me five minutes, you five minutes, and so on for half hour.
+Me five minutes, then you another five minutes for about half hour.
 After which we’d fall sound asleep.
 Only to wake up to find the presents already under the tree.’

 ‘Time passes sooooooo slowly’, Ema whined.
 ‘Couldn’t today be tomorrow?’